 What is the THAAD system?

-The first elements of the THAAD system arrived in the country last month, the day after North Korea fired four medium-range missiles into the Sea of Japan, some of them traveling as far as 600 miles.
+The first elements of the THAAD system arrived in the country in March, the day after North Korea fired four medium-range missiles into the Sea of Japan, some traveling as far as 600 miles.
 A U.S. defense official said the system's arrival in South Korea was coincidental and had been long-planned.

 "The timely deployment of the THAAD system by U.S. Pacific Command and the secretary of defense gives my command great confidence in the support we will receive when we ask for reinforcement or advanced capabilities," Gen. Vincent K. Brooks, the commander of U.S. Forces Korea, said when the elements arrived.

-Wednesday's overnight deployment placed parts of the system that were already in the country into their permanent position on the golf course.
+Last week's overnight deployment placed parts of the system that were already in the country into their permanent position on the golf course, about 135 miles southeast of Seoul.

 The deployment of the missile system has experienced many delays since last summer's agreement between the United States and South Korea.
 It was only last month that South Korea announced the missile system would be located on the golf course it had acquired.